Rethink-Rx

 • Jaundice: Jaundice is a yellowing of the skin and eyes caused by an accumulation of bile pigments in the body due to increased levels of bilirubin.

-• Delayed growth: Children with sickle cell anemia may have slower than normal growth rates, due to a decrease in the number of red blood cells and their inability to carry oxygen efficiently.
+• Delayed growth: Children with sickle cell anemia may have slower-than-normal growth rates due to reduced red blood cell production and their inability to carry oxygen efficiently.

 • Eye problems: People with this condition are more prone to developing eye complications such as cataracts, glaucoma, and retinal damage.